 KevinFTP: That’s a lot of listings in a short period of time, how does Fat Llama work?

 Alex: The process is super simple.
 To list something on the platform, you simply upload photos of an item, its location, the specifications of the gear, and the daily price for rental – which you set yourself.
 After that, a borrower finds your item browsing the map feature, puts in a request for the dates they want to rent the stuff, and all you need to do is accept, and arrange a suitable time for a handover.
 And lo and behold, a rental is born!

 KevinFTP: What types of things can you rent on Fat Llama?

 Alex: Honestly?
 Almost anything!
 We have a great user base in the creative industries with tons of filmmakers, photographers, musicians and art directors making extra cash by lending their gear to likeminded individuals.
 We also see a lot of rentals for party equipment, like smoke machines and lighting rigs.
 Honestly, though, we have users listing a crazy variety of stuff – anything from play stations and drones all the way to camper vans for holiday hire.

 KevinFTP: Are there any specific requirements to rent equipment on Fat Llama?

 Alex: Because people are often renting out their livelihood through the platform, the safety of it is our number one priority.
-Therefore, we take detailed checks of every single borrower coming to the platform, recording over 100 data points to ensure that the borrower is safe to lend to.
-From the borrower, we, therefore, ask for a photo of a valid ID along with a picture of the user and a small statement from them explaining who they are and the context behind the rental.
+Therefore, we take detailed checks of every single borrower coming to the platform.
+We record over 100 data points to ensure that the borrower is safe to lend to.
+From the borrower, we, therefore, ask for a photo of a valid ID along with a picture of the user.
+And a small statement from them explaining who they are and the context behind the rental.
 In some instances, we also make detailed security calls as well.
 Beyond that, if you’re over 16 years of age, you’re good to go!

 KevinFTP: I think one concern my readers would have is how do they protect the equipment they are renting from damage?

 KevinFTP: What forms of payment does Fat Llama accept?